How to Use This Calculator:

 |Current EPS||Est. EPS Growth Rate||Future P/E||Sticker Price||Margin of Safety|

-When entering the Estimated EPS Growth Rate, remember to choose the lower of either the historical Growth Rate or the Analysts’ Earnings Estimate.
+When entering the Estimated EPS Growth Rate, remember to choose the lower of either the historical Growth Rate or the Analysts’ Earnings Estimate, but never over 15%.

 This will be the rate at which you will grow the Current EPS into the future.
 See Chapter 9 of Rule #1 for a refresher on choosing a historical growth rate.